COC Centro Oncológico de Chihuahua

 • Low red blood cell count (anemia).

-• Chemotherapy : Special drugs are used to shrink or kill cancer cells.
-These drugs can be pills you take or drugs injected into your veins, or sometimes both.
+Chemotherapy: Special drugs are used to shrink or kill cancer cells.
+These medications can come in the form of oral tablets or injections administered into your veins, or in some cases, both methods may be used.

-• Immunotherapy: Medicines are used to help a person’s immune system recognize and kill cancer cells more effectively.
+Immunotherapy: Drugs are used to help a person’s immune system recognize and destroy cancer cells more effectively.

-• Targeted therapy: Drugs made to attack changes in cancer cells are used.
+Targeted therapy: Medications are used to attack changes in cancer cells.